CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 2. If prompted with the **Device Verification** dialog box, open Microsoft edge Browser in **incognito mode** ( you can open incognito mode by clicking on the three dots "..." icon  at the top right of the browser within the virtual machine and then select New InPrivate window)

-3. Now, sign in to Outlook by navigating to ```https://outlook.com``` using the **Outlook/GitHub Credential** provided under the **Environment details** tab
+3. Now, sign in to Outlook by navigating to ```https://outlook.com``` using the **Outlook/GitHub Credential** provided under the **Environment details** tab.

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/code.png)

-4. From the Outlook Inbox, you can find the verfication code and then click on **Verify** in the **Device Verification** dialog box that is opened in the different browser window.
+4. From the Outlook Inbox, you can find the **6-digit** verification code, enter the code and then click on **Verify** in the **Device Verification** dialog box that is opened in the different browser window.
 After providing the code you will be successfully logged in to Github.

 5. After Login, open a new tab in the browser window where you are already logged in to GitHub and navigate to ``https://github.com/xpiritbv/CodeToCloud-Source``

-6. Then, click on Fork at the top right, select your account with the name **github-cloudlabsuser-000**
+6. Then, click on Fork at the top right, select your account with the name **github-cloudlabsuser-000**.

+   **Note**: The 000 value will be unique for you.

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/forked-repo.png)

-The 000 value will be unique for you.

 ## GitHub Codespace